jasonlyle88/zsh-execute-after-command/README.md

 ### MacOS

-In order for focus detection to work properly, you must be using either the Apple Terminal or iTerm2.
+Apple Terminal or iTerm2 must be used in order for focus detection to work properly.

-Note: This is because in order to determine focus, we need the terminal to be scriptable via AppleScript.
+Note: This is because in order to determine focus the terminal needs to be scriptable via AppleScript.

 ### Linux

-In order for focus detection to work properly, you must have `xdotool` and `wmctrl` installed.
+The tools `xdotool` and `wmctrl` must be installed in order for focus detection to work properly.

 ## Installation

-To install this plugin, you simply need to download this project and `source` the `execute-after-command.plugin.zsh` file.
+To install this plugin, simply download this project and `source` the `execute-after-command.plugin.zsh` file.

 This should also compatible with ZSH frameworks/package managers